The Volkswagen Polo has been much improved in MK6 model form. Jonathan Crouch takes a look

 Market and Model

 Many potential Polo customers perceive this to be a more expensive supermini than it actually is.
-Expect prices to start at around £13,000 and rise up to just over £22,000 - about par for the small car sector in other words.
+Trim levels start at 'S', then rise through 'SE', 'beats', 'SEL' and 'R-Line', culminating with the GTI hot hatch.
+Prices start at around £14,000 and rise up to well over £20,000 - about par for the small car sector in other words.
 Volkswagen hopes though, that equipment levels are anything but par for the segment.
 'Big car' features now available in this model include full-LED headlights, active damping, a wireless charging mat for smartphones and one of the largest panoramic glass sunroofs in the class.
 Plus you can add in the brand's 'Active Info Display' to replace the conventional dashboard dials.
 Infotainment screens vary in size from 6.5 to 8-inches.